dkvz/nvim/README.md

 ## TODO
 - I don't really use "mini" for anything right now except the status bar - I should try another status bar plugin (more minimalistic is OK)
 - I might no longer need the extra config for the vue LSP (it's in nvim-lspconfig I think)
-- What's up with netrw's sort sequence and .c and .h files?
 - Fork friendly snippets to greatly reduce the amount of them - the HTML LSP has all the tags as well I think
     - Not a fan of a lot of the JS snippets
 - With [mason-tool-installer](https://github.com/WhoIsSethDaniel/mason-tool-installer.nvim) there's a way to conditionally enable language servers, I should use that instead of my "is_windows" big if (lsp.lua)
 - Indent detection is sometimes wrong in html files (in mosts files I wrote using another editor)
-- Is there a way to put LSP diag text elsewhere?
-- Try removing the LSP keybinds, I think they're the default ones